Byont-Ventures/hackathon/Backend-Challenges.md

 ### IPFS, Opensea, and Metadata

 Previously, we pasted an IPFS link to an NFT image of a Bored Ape into our browser as a test.
 We know that IPFS is used for decentralized storage and that we can store metadata and images on IPFS.
 We can construct the IPFS token URIs in our smart contracts that point to these images on IPFS.
-When Opensea looks at your NFT smart contract, it will retrieve the data using `tokenUri()`.
+When Opensea looks at your NFT smart contract, it will retrieve the data using `tokenURI()`.
 Usually, the first thing returned is the metadata.

 For example, paste this link into your browser: `ipfs://QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/2369`